 Maria graduated magna cum laude from Cleveland-Marshall in 1997.
 She stayed on at the Cleveland firm as an associate attorney, preparing wills and handling probate matters and workers’ compensation claims.
 Again, she enjoyed her work, but she longed for something different.
 She wanted to focus her law practice to estate planning, probate administration, and elder law.
 She also wanted to help non-traditional families and people in the LGBTQ community.
 She embarked on a new adventure by starting her own law firm in 2000.

 Maria strongly believes that every couple and family, both traditional and non-traditional, deserve the same quality legal services and the same legal protections for themselves and their loved ones.
-She and her spouse have three children, so she knows first-hand what it means to be a parent, to be in a committed relationship, and to be part of a family.
-This experience gives Maria exceptional insight into the broad range of issues her clients, both traditional and non-traditional, face.
+Her experience with her own non-traditional family gives Maria exceptional insight into the broad range of issues her clients, both traditional and non-traditional, face.
 This insight is another reason why you will receive superb legal services from Maria.

 - United States District Court, Northern District of Ohio

 - Cleveland-Marshall College of Law, 1997 J.D.; magna cum laude